MinekPo1/SaHuTOrEPoL/README.md

 A type definition is started with the character, which the type is bound followed by the type body split by a dolar sign.
 The type body is a list of variables.
+A type definition cannot be inside a function, method or type definition.

 Special functions and methods are: